-"Special Education Fees" means funds paid by a school district or supervisory union to an approved independent school for special education services beyond those covered by general education tuition, as defined in 16 V.S.A. § 2973(b)(2)(B).
+Special Education Fees" means funds paid by a school district or supervisory union to an approved independent school for special education services beyond those covered by general education tuition, as defined in 16 V.S.A. § 2973(b)(2)(B).

-"Special Education Services" means specially designated instruction at no cost to the parent, to meet the unique needs of an eligible student with a disability, including instruction conducted in the classroom, in the home, in hospitals and institutions and in other settings, and instruction in physical education.
+Special Education Services" means specially designated instruction at no cost to the parent, to meet the unique needs of an eligible student with a disability, including instruction conducted in the classroom, in the home, in hospitals and institutions and in other settings, and instruction in physical education.

-"Specially designed instruction" means adapting, as appropriate to the needs of an eligible student, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability and to ensure access of the student to the general curriculum so that the student can meet the educational standards within the State that apply to all children.
+Specially designed instruction" means adapting, as appropriate to the needs of an eligible student, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability to ensure access by the student to the general curriculum so that the student can meet the educational standards within the state that apply to all children.
 This definition is intended to be consistent with the term "Special Education Services" as used in Subsection 2360.2.12.

-"Student who requires additional support" means a student who meets the criteria defined in 16 V.S.A. § 2942(8).
+Student who requires additional support" means a student who meets the criteria defined in 16 V.S.A. § 2942(8).

-"Therapeutic Approved Independent School" or "Therapeutic Independent School" or "Therapeutic School" means an approved independent school that limits enrollment to students who are on an IEP or plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794.
-And who are enrolled pursuant to a written agreement between an LEA and the school.
-These schools are eligible to receive public tuition, which is inclusive of both general and special education services, and is at a rate approved by the Agency of Education.
+Therapeutic Approved Independent School" or Therapeutic Independent School" or Therapeutic School" means an approved independent school that limits enrollment to students who are on an IEP or plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794. and who are enrolled pursuant to a written agreement between an LEA and the school.
+These schools are eligible to receive public tuition, which is inclusive of both general and special education services, at a rate approved by the Agency of Education.

-"Tuition" means funds paid by a school district to an approved independent school for general education in accordance with Section 2228.
+Tuition" means funds paid by a school district to an approved independent school for general education in accordance with Section 2228.

 Section 2223.
-Requirements to Operate as an Approved School.
+Requirements to Operate as an Approved Independent School

-Every person or entity desiring to operate an elementary or secondary school as an approved school shall apply in writing to the Secretary and meet the requirements of law and these rules.
-Approved schools shall be permitted to operate for a term of five years or less, as set by the Board, and may submit a new application for approval (reapproval) prior to the expiration of each term.
-The Board may revoke, suspend, or impose conditions upon an approved school according to process set forth in these rules.
-To be eligible to receive public tuition, approved schools must also meet the requirements of Section 2229 (Approval to Receive Public Tuition; Special Education Approval).
+Every person or entity desiring to operate an elementary or secondary school as an approved independent school shall apply in writing to the Secretary and meet the requirements of law and Sections 2223 and 2224 of these rules.
+Approved independent schools shall be permitted to operate, in accordance with these rules, for a term of five years or less, as set by the Board, and may submit a new application for approval (reapproval) prior to the expiration of each term.
+The Board may revoke, suspend, or impose conditions upon an approved independent school according to process set forth in these rules.
+To be eligible to receive public tuition, approved schools must also meet the requirements of Section 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required).